How To Plant Garlic Step-By-Step

 What kinds of pests are harmful to garlic plants?

-Although garlic plants are pretty hardy, they can be susceptible to some garden pests.
+Although garlic plants are hardy, they can be susceptible to some garden pests.
 Some common pests that can attack your garlic plants are:

 Leafminers:

 I wasn’t familiar with this insect.
 It leaves curled white eggs on the underside of the garlic plant leaf.
-Like house flies, the eggs hatch into maggots, worm-like larvae that like to tunnel into the leaf and chomp on the plant as they move along.
+Like house flies, the eggs hatch into maggots, worm-like larvae that like to tunnel into the leaf and chew on the plant as they move along.

-It’s important to keep the area around your garlic plants weeded and well-mulched.
+It is essential to keep the area around your garlic plants weeded and well-mulched.
 All weeds and other debris should be disposed of.
 If you see the eggs attached to the leaves, pull the leaves off the plant gently so you don’t drop the eggs on other leaves.
 Be sure to dispose of the affected plant leaves away from your garden.

 Garlic Bloat Nematodes: